abe-frickelbude/arch-linux-install-guide/README.md

-# Arch Linux Install Guide
+# Arch Linux Install Guide - will be rewritten SOON due to new/changed information!!!

 ## Basic